The Different Types of Divorce in Pennsylvania

 Reach out to a Divorce Lawyer Today

 Any of the types of divorce require a reason to proceed.
-Whether it be a fault, no-fault divorce, or one-year separation, you will need to identify the grounds for the divorce.
+Whether it be a fault, no-fault divorce, or one-year separation, you must identify the grounds for the divorce.
 Otherwise, the court will not grant a divorce, meaning you will still legally be bound as a family unit.

-We understand that this can be an incredibly stressful time for you and that finding the grounds for the divorce can be quite a challenge.
-This is why it’s always recommended to reach out to an experienced divorce attorney that understands the process and has compassion for the client.
+We understand that this can be an incredibly stressful time for you and that finding the grounds for the divorce can be quite challenging.
+This is why it’s always recommended to reach out to an experienced divorce attorney who understands the process and has compassion for the client.

 At Daley Zucker, LLC, our team has been handling divorce cases for over 50 years combined.
-We understand the complexities of the law surrounding divorce, as well as the emotional consequences.
+We understand the complexities of the law surrounding divorce and the emotional consequences.
 We’re here to listen to your concerns and help you find practical solutions that secure your future.
-If you are looking for divorce lawyers in Pennsylvania, reach out to us today.
+If you are looking for divorce lawyers in Pennsylvania, contact us today.

 Contact Us